bduggan/raku-llm-dwim/README.md

 Sample configurations:

-Use Gemini (no API key required) :
+Use Gemini (which has a free tier) :

     evaluator = "gemini"